Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 We used NordVPN’s Meshnet to watch UK TV abroad for free.

-ExpressVPN clocked the fastest VPN speeds connecting into the UK, especially from far afield like the US, Canada, and Australia.
+ExpressVPN clocked the fastest VPN speeds connecting to the UK, especially from countries far afield like the US, Canada, and Australia.

 We consistently achieved a sharp, uninterrupted stream over hundreds of hours of testing, with the VPN’s apps bypassing Channel 4’s geo-blocks at every attempt.